valentinnguyen/DH110-Assignment-Final/README.md

 ## User Research & Contextual Inquiry

 After conducting the UT, I expanded my experiments with competing websites and sought to figure out how users look for information online about other useres.
 I set up a contextual inquiry, or participatory observation where I asked the participants questions about how they searched things up online.
-THe goal of this contextual inquirt was to
+The goal of this contextual inquirt was to

 **View the full contextual inquiry document [here.](https://github.com/valentinnguyen/DH110-Assignment-04#readme)**